 Indubitably, single-page applications offer great accessibility and for this reason, it's highly admired by app developers.
-However, developing a single page application is not a child's play.
+However, developing a single

-Since, mobile apps are ruling the ground currently, there is a great demand of android or iPhone app development services in the market.
-Fortunately, there are several web app frameworks available in the market that makes app development a breeze, but the amazing features of AngularJS make it stand ahead of its competitors.
+are several web app frameworks available in the market that makes app development a breeze, but the amazing features of AngularJS make it stand ahead of

-There are numerous utile features offered by the open source framework – AngularJS (aka Angular), and two-way binding is the ultimate benefit of using this framework.
+framework.
 This article will reveal the principle behind this feature and how to implement it in an AngularJS environment.
-For this, it is assumed that you possess a basic understanding of JavaScript.
+For this, it is assumed that you

 How the Angular model is different from the traditional MVC model

 For this, a developer needs to endeavor for proving this capability and certain explicit view changes are also required.
-If you look for an Android or Hire iPhone App Developer, to accomplish your project with utmost ease and precision.
-And once, you will learn this framework, you will be able to easily maintain your project and tweak it for better functioning.
+If you look for an Android or Hire iPhone App Developer, to accomplish your project

-AngularJS model: In an AngularJS app, the model and the view are interlaced.
+In an AngularJS app, the model and the view are interlaced.
 The data sourcing is managed by the model via the view.
-It is then turned around and passed back into the view.
-That is, no additional developer's effort is needed, only a few simple configurations and it is done.
+It is then turned around and passed

 Code Snippet: